Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### NEW FEATURES
 - [ ] `install.sh`: Cache of downloads of customizer, add another flag to use / construct the cache (default) or to ignore it
 - [ ] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES

 ###### UPDATES
-- [ ] `desktop launchers`: Change `.ico` & `.png` icon files to `.svg` to make desktop launcher icons more Debian friendly. --> unify url to svg
 - [ ] `data_features.sh`: refactor `x` (extract) function do not rely only in extension.
 Inform if the package needed is not present and installs it. --> Depends on compression function, after completion use file -b --mime-type image.png to detect mimetype
-- [ ] `desktop launchers`: Change `.ico` & `.png` icon files to `.svg` to make desktop launcher icons more Debian friendly. --> unify url to svg -> This may need external ffmpeg processing of feature icons from .* to .svg convertion

 ###### NEW FEATURES
-- [ ] `data_features.sh`: validate `bashcolors` function.
-Write a single echo -e line that tests and shows all the colors (can be added as commentary in bashcolors function).
 - [ ] `data_features.sh`, `common_data.sh`: `f` function.
 Searches a therm in a file, a directory or in file names.
 It has many fallbacks. lg: ls | grep "$1"  fn: "find . -name"
 - [ ] `data_features.sh`, `common_data.sh`: `port` function.
 It returns the name and PID of a process using the given port #  "lsof -i $1"  alias ports="lsof -Pan -i tcp -i udp"
 - [ ] `CONTRIBUTING.md`: Write down the command dependencies of the different features.